NikKowPHP/social-brain/chapters/chapter-4.md

 #### **The Science: Why Power Literally Changes Your Brain**

+Stung by the failed conversation, Maria spent that afternoon trying to understand the bug.
+Why had the exact same input produced two different outputs?
+Her research led her to the neurobiology of power, and the answer was both unsettling and clarifying.
 Research shows that power fundamentally changes the brain.
 High-power individuals experience decreased activity in the circuits responsible for empathy and an increased appetite for risk-taking.
 Conversely, individuals in low-power positions exhibit heightened threat-vigilance—their brains are more attuned to social cues as a survival mechanism.

-This means a manager and an employee in the same conversation are having two completely different neurological experiences.
-A statement that feels like safe, connecting vulnerability to one person can feel like a dangerous signal of incompetence to another.
+This meant she and her VP, sitting in the same room, were having two completely different neurological experiences.
+A statement that felt like safe, connecting vulnerability to her felt like a dangerous signal of incompetence to him.

 #### **Case Study: Vulnerability Miscalibrated**
-Maria had just lived this.
+Maria now had a framework to understand her mistake.
 The tool of "Calibrated Vulnerability" produced opposite results depending on social gravity:
 *   **Conducting Down (with Leo):** When Maria showed vulnerability to her junior engineer, it lowered the power differential and signaled trust and safety.
 It was a **Relatedness** reward that built connection.
 *   **Conducting Up (with her VP):** When she showed the *exact same* vulnerability to her boss, it was interpreted as a lack of control and competence.
 This was a direct **Status** threat to the VP, who was worried about his own standing with senior leadership and the project's viability.